A half century of leadership

 Living with the students in residence halls off and on since 1978 has allowed Sister Jean to influence the lives of students in ways beyond the classroom or the court.
 One way is by leading prayer groups in residence-hall communities.
 She also incorporates St. Ignatius's Daily Examen in her mentoring, encouraging students to reflect on all that they have done during the day, especially the good things.

 Sister Jean retired from full-time work in 1994.
 In 2009, she was honored with the Dux Mirabilis Award, an honor given to an extraordinary leader in the Loyola community for outstanding contributions to the University and its mission.
 In 2016, Loyola conferred upon Sister Jean an honorary Doctor of Humane Letters.
 She is a truly beloved figure at Loyola who has inspired thousands of students with her unfailing energy, faith, and warmth.

 Sister Jean Shout-Outs

-The most tweeted about person of the NCAA Tournament this weekend
+The most tweeted about person of the NCAA Tournament the weekend of March 23-25

 Congrats to @LoyolaChicago and Sister Jean for a last-second upset - I had faith in my pick!— Barack Obama (@BarackObama) March 15, 2018